smart-data-models/dataModel.Battery/BatteryStatus/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     statusPercent:
-      description: 'Property.
-Model:''http://schema.org/Number''.
-Percentage of charge available for the battery'
+      description: Percentage of charge available for the battery
       maximum: 1
       minimum: 0
       type: number